zudochkin/awesome-newsletters/README.md

 * [Code Cartoons](https://tinyletter.com/codecartoons).
 Learn code via cartoons via email.
 * [Awesome Self Hosted Newsletter](https://selfhosted.libhunt.com/newsletter).
 A directory of free software solutions and web applications which can be hosted locally.
 * [lkml.wtf](https://lkml.wtf/).
 A weekly roundup of Linux Kernel Mailing List threads but with a lot more sarcasm.
+* [Crypto-Gram](https://www.schneier.com/crypto-gram/).
+A security-focused monthly newsletter curated by Bruce Schneier, one of the most famous security experts in the world.

 # License